Managing the “age issue” is a matter of perspective during the job search.

 Most hiring managers know that with experience comes wisdom.
 However, recruiters know that wisdom with experience isn’t guaranteed.
 There are plenty of candidates just coasting through their careers, never learning new things, making hard decisions, or solving hard challenges.
 And hiring managers must sort through all types of applicants.

 Making a good impression is half the battle in an interview.
 I have interviewed and hired plenty of candidates over the age of 40.
 Some had grey hair.
-Some had a long resume.
+Some had long resumes.
 But the best had enthusiasm, energy, and professional goals for themselves.

 Instead of saying "I have many years to go in my career" consider, "I have many things I would like to accomplish to call my professional life a success," and then list some of those things.